ArduCAM/ArduCAM_USB_Camera_Shield/Windows/GUI/USBTest/README.md

 [Demo]:http://www.arducam.com/wp-content/uploads/2017/09/USB_Camera_Demo.jpg "Demo"

-2. Click "scan" to scan device
+2. Select the Sensor type from the configuration file drop list.

-3. Click "File -> Open -> ArduCAM_USB_Camera_Shield/Config"to choose the configure file.
-Then click "load" to load the configure file.
+3. Click "auto-Open" or "scan" then "open" button to open the camera.

-4. Click the "open" to open the usb camera.
-Click "play" / "stop" button to start/stop video streaming.
+4. Click the "play" / "stop" button to start/stop video streaming.

 5. Click the "shot" button to take a snapshot with BMP or JPEG format.